ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-sandbox-environments.md

 It is possible to enable and try the full functionality of the standard version of [!INCLUDE[prod_short](includes/prod_short.md)] in a sandbox tenant by setting the **Experience** field on the **Company Information** page to *Premium*.
 Find the **Company Information** page in the :::image type="content" source="media/ui-experience/settings_icon_small.png" alt-text="Settings icon."::: menu.

 After you have enabled the *Premium* user experience, you get access to all the standard profiles (roles) and Role Centers in the standard version.
 Alternatively, contact a reselling partner for a demonstration of the capabilities.
-For more information, see [How do I find a reselling partner?](across-faq.yml#how-do-i-find-a-reselling-partner).
+Pro další informace se podívejte na [Jak najít partnera?](across-faq.yml#how-do-i-find-a-reselling-partner).

 ### Complete sample data